Scifabric/pybossa/doc/importers.rst

 will return, before creating any task, the number of tasks that will be imported from the source.
 This is used for instance for deciding whether to import the tasks in a synchronous or an asynchronous way, depending on the amount of them.

+get_all_importer_names returns a list of all the available importers.
+This list may vary depending on the configuration of the server (e.g. if no API key for integration with the Flickr service is found, then the Flickr importer won't be available).